Defining the Industry Standard

 How often are the National Occupational Standards updated?

-National Occupational Standards are updated approximately every 5 years to ensure they remain reflective of emerging areas in an ever-changing industry.
+National Occupational Standards are updated approximately every 5 years to ensure they continue to reflect emerging areas in an ever-changing environmental industries.

 How are the National Occupational Standards used?

 Most notably, National Occupational Standards form the basis for all certification programs offered through ECO Canada.
-For more information, please the section of our website dedicated to EP certification »
+Learn more about ECO Canada's EP certification »